American Samoa national football team: Current squad

-The following players were called up for the 2019 Pacific Games.
+The following players were called up for the 2023 Pacific Games.

-Caps and goals updated as of July 18, 2019, after the game against Tahiti.
+Caps and goals updated as of 30 November 2023, after the game against Tonga.

 Player records

 Goalkeeper Nicky Salapu holds the record for the most appearances for American Samoa.
-Since his debut against Fiji on April 7, 2001, he has made 22 appearances for the national team – including the world record defeat to Australia and American Samoa's first FIFA-recognized victory against Tonga in November 2011.
+Since his debut against Fiji on April 7, 2001, he has made 24 appearances for the national team – including the world record defeat to Australia and American Samoa's first FIFA-recognized victory against Tonga in November 2011.
 Ramin Ott holds the record for most goals for American Samoa after scoring three times in 15 appearances between 2004 and 2015.
 In total, 10 different players have scored a goal in a FIFA-recognized match for American Samoa.